Johannesburg Stadium

-Michael Jackson performed two shows (sold out) on his History World Tour, on 10 and 12 October 1997.
-Also he planned to give 2 concerts on September 30 and October 2, 1993, but these plans were suspended due to violence in Johannesburg.
+Michael Jackson performed two shows (sold out) on his HIStory World Tour, on 10 and 12 October 1997.
+Also he planned to give 2 concerts on 30 September and 2 October 1993, but these plans were suspended due to violence in Johannesburg.

-Bon Jovi performed at the stadium during their These Days Tour on December 1, 1995.
+Bon Jovi performed at the stadium during their These Days Tour on 1 December 1995.

-Gloria Estefan performed at the stadium during her The Evolution Tour on March 22, 1997.
+Gloria Estefan performed at the stadium during her The Evolution Tour on 22 March 1997.

-Tina Turner concluded the African leg of her Wildest Dreams Tour, with two consecutive shows, on April 21–22, 1996.
+Tina Turner concluded the African leg of her Wildest Dreams Tour, with two consecutive shows, on 21–22 April 1996.

-U2 finished their Popmart Tour at the stadium on March 21, 1998.
+U2 finished their Popmart Tour at the stadium on 21 March 1998.

-Kendrick Lamar also performed his South African leg of his international tour here on February 8, 2014.
+Kendrick Lamar also performed his South African leg of his international tour here on 8 February 2014.